 I love that I get to carefully witness, be a part of, and help guide important transformational life periods, where people can rise from a time of great strife and turmoil with a newfound hope and confidence in oneself.
 An example of this is the process of moving through adolescence into adulthood.
 While this journey can be quite tumultuous and painful at times, taking into consideration the wave of emotional, mental, physical, and environmental change at hand, it also has the potential to be one of the most beautiful and growth-enhancing life transitions.

 My Guiding Ethical Principles

-As a psychotherapist with a deep respect for any adult, child, or adolescent who is courageous enough to enter into the unfamiliar therapeutic process, I am guided by the ethical principle to foster a safe, warm, and non-judgmental environment.
+As a psychotherapist with a deep respect for any adult or young adult who is courageous enough to enter into the unfamiliar process of psychotherapy, I am guided by the ethical principle to foster a safe, warm, and non-judgmental environment.
 I carry with me a strong faith in and dedication to the process of change.